TBD9rain/quick_ref/git.md

 ## Remote tagging
-To share local a specific tag to remote repository:
+To share a local tag to remote repository:
 ```
 git push <remote> <tag>
 ```